oskanaan/isp-freeradius/README.md

 At the root directory, run the following command:

     mvn clean install -T 1C

 ## Usage

-The application is comprised of several services:
+The application is composed of several services:

 - **PostgreSQL Database (db)**
     - `Database Name`: radius
     - `Username`: radius
     - `Password`: radius
     - `Host`: localhost (mapped to port 5432 on your host machine)
     - `Port`: 5432

 - **FreeRADIUS Server (freeradius)**
     - Accessible via RADIUS client requests on ports 1812 (UDP) and 1813 (UDP).

 - **Radiusclient (radiusclient)**
     - Configured to communicate with the FreeRADIUS server.
 Modify the `continuous_check.sh` file for specific test scenarios.

 To stop the services:

     docker-compose down

 ## Cleaning Up